FooDeas/raspberrypi-ua-netinst/README.md

 If the installation process fails, you will see **SOS** in Morse code (... --- ...) on an led.
 In this case, power off the Pi and check the log on the sd card.

 If you do have a display, you can follow the progress and catch any possible errors in the default configuration or your own modifications.
+Once a network connection has been established, the process can also be followed via telnet (port 23).

 If you have a serial cable connected, installer output can be followed there, too.
 If 'console=tty1' at then end of the `cmdline.txt` file is removed, you have access to the console in case of problems.